kbmackenzie/COTLSoundExtract/README.md

 And that's about it.
 All of the .wav files will be exported to a folder called "output" in the same directory as the script.

 A few important notes about the script:
 1. My script intentionally skips over music files.
+This is done out of respect to the developers, as the game's music is currently purchasable on Steam.
 2. This script looks for the **Steam** installation path for Cult of the Lamb.
 If you don't have the game installed through Steam, this script will not find the music files.
 See the [FAQ](#FAQ) for guidance on how to set your own path.

 If you find any issues with the script, please read the [FAQ](#FAQ) section.